 And both great fascist commanders met gruesome ends.
 In Italy, angry citizens turned on their dictator with fury — executing Mussolini by firing squad, then hanging his body upside-down for all to see.

 And Hitler finished his life here in Berlin.
 Deep underground in a bunker below my feet, with his capital smoldering in ruins, the dictator committed suicide.
 Finally, in the spring of 1945, the war in Europe ended.

 The death toll was staggering.
-In addition to the 6 million Jews killed the Nazis killed hundreds of thousands of so-called "undesirables," over a million political and religious prisoners, and nearly 9 million Soviet and Polish civilians.
+In addition to six million Jews, the Nazis killed hundreds of thousands of so-called "undesirables," over a million political and religious prisoners, and nearly nine million Soviet and Polish civilians.